devzbysiu/md-questions/res/QUESTIONS.md

   Which action must the developer take to see the log message in the same file from both classes?

 ## Answers
-- [ ] Create separate a log file in the OSGi web console ->Sling -> Log Support for logger com.aem.xyz.
+- [ ] Create separate a log file in the OSGi web console -->Sling --> Log Support for logger com.aem.xyz.
-- [ ] Configure custom.log in the OSGi web console -> Sling -> Log Support and replace com.aem.xyz with com.aem.abc.
+- [ ] Configure custom.log in the OSGi web console --> Sling --> Log Support and replace com.aem.xyz with com.aem.abc.
-- [x] Configure custom.log in the OSGi web console -> Sling -> Log Support and replace logger com.aem.abc with com.aem.
+- [x] Configure custom.log in the OSGi web console --> Sling --> Log Support and replace logger com.aem.abc with com.aem.
-- [ ] Configure custom.log in the OSGi web console -> Sling -> Log Support and replace the package com.aem.abc with com.aem.xyz.
+- [ ] Configure custom.log in the OSGi web console --> Sling --> Log Support and replace the package com.aem.abc with com.aem.xyz.

 ## [Reading](https://docs.adobe.com/content/help/en/experience-manager-65/deploying/configuring/monitoring-and-maintaining.html#working-with-audit-records-and-log-files)